Table Of Contents

 - The SigShield™ product realization process is the combination of the Modus™ Idea to Ignition™ methodology, Nolato Trishield form-in-place gaskets, and the resulting benefits to our customers.

-Now that we’re all on the same bus traveling down the same highway, let’s dive into how the Idea to Ignition™ methodology is used to improve the chances of getting it right the first time within the SigShield™ product realization process.
-We’ll compare two fictional custom machined RF shield projects.
+Now that we’re all on the same bus traveling down the same highway, let’s dive into how the Idea to Ignition™ methodology is used to improve the chances of getting your emi shield right the first time within the SigShield™ product realization process.
+We’ll compare two fictional custom machined RFI shield projects.
 We will “green-light” one project and “bow out” of the other.
 Grab a cup of coffee and enjoy or close this page and get back to work!

 The Players: Assume standard disclaimers - names, characters, businesses, places, events, locales, incidents and any resemblance to persons, living or dead is purely coincidental!
 Well, except the Modus™ staff.